riding the orient express train

 Total eclipse of the sun

 The sun, moon, and Earth line up for a solar eclipse twice a year, either total or annular (aka the “ring of fire”).
 However, eclipses don’t always occur anywhere near the US—so when they do, they become a hot ticket.
 Campgrounds and high-rise hotels within the path of a future eclipse will have the best views, and reservations will go fast; if you blink, you might miss them.
-(Note that the eclipse on Monday, April 8, 2024, will be the last viewable from the continental US until 2044.)

-How far in advance you should plan: For any of these events, aim to book your travel arrangements at least 18 months in advance.
+For any of these events, aim to book your travel arrangements at least 18 months in advance.

 Trips that are epically far and/or expensive

 Whether you’ll need to make winging ‘round the world worth your while or simply save up a small fortune, there are some once-in-a-lifetime adventures that require a healthy lead time to get all your ducks (or blue-footed boobies) in a row.
-Here are just a few:
+Here are just a few.

 The Galapagos Islands